The Making of a Revolution

-“A prevailing idea is you can take a person from the phone book, put them into the same situation, crank through our theories, and you should get similar results because our theories are mainly about institutions, power relations and states.
+“A prevailing idea is you can take a person from the phone book, put them into the same situation, crank through our theories, and you should get similar results, because our theories are mainly about institutions, power relations and states.
 And that’s just not quite right in the real world,” Hafner-Burton said.

 The Prisoner’s Dilemma, the Stanford Marshmallow Experiment and many other game theories in international relations all allow for a predictable outcome.
 But what has yet to be predicted are the pieces that lead to a decision in the first place.
 The special issue looks at traditional rationalism, pulls from economics, psychology and cognitive science, and puts into perspective how things may actually be different.

-Policymakers often look at and make decisions at the institutional level, Hafner-Burton said.
+Policy makers often look at and make decisions at the institutional level, Hafner-Burton said.
 What happens within the G20 as a whole is far more important than what happens when someone like Donald Trump takes office, becoming an influencer in this decades-old institution.

 “It’s important because we spend so much time in the field of international relations thinking about big, large-scale processes like war and peace, environmental climate change, human rights violations – you name it,” Hafner-Burton said.
-“We’re always talking about states and states’ motivations.
-But we rarely talk about people.”
+“We’re always talking about states and states’ motivations … but we rarely talk about people.”

 Learning, one to another

-The mission also is to look at how people interact, not just the institutions in which they work or influence — though Hafner-Burton is quick to say that states do remain important to the conversation.
+The mission is also to look at how people interact, not just the institutions in which they work or influence — though Hafner-Burton is quick to say that states do remain important to the conversation.
 It is just that academics, she said, have not investigated other actors in as much detail.

-But bottom line: Is their collective work a revolution?
+But bottom line: is their collective work a revolution?
 Is this controversial?